danjquinn42/YasColor/docs/README.md

-# Yas Color
+# Yas Color!

 ## Minimum Viable Product
- Brick Color is a web app inspired by [Adobe Color](www.color.adobe.com "Abobe Color CC").
+ Yas Color is a web app inspired by [Adobe Color](https://color.adobe.com/ "Abobe Color CC").
 By the end of Week 9, this app will, at a minimum, satisfy the following criteria with smooth, bug-free navigation, adequate seed data and sufficient CSS styling:
   * New account creation, login, and demo login
   * Hosting on Heroku
   * Production README